amaxwellblair/blog/posts/simple_chat_app_using_golang.md

 Concurrency.

 Fortunately golang's `net/http` package has concurrency built in using go routines.
-So our current implementation will kind of work, but let's cross that bridge later on in the post.
+So our current implementation using a `for` loop will kind of work, but let's cross that bridge later on in the post.

 #### How do we receive messages from the chat room?